postcss/postcss/CONTRIBUTING.md

 - *Create a pull request with descriptive naming*

-   "*Updated readme*" is tell nothing for PR reviewer.
+   "*Updated plugins*" is tell nothing for PR reviewer.
 Try to come with more specific name like
     "*Added my-awesome-postcss-plugin to plugins list*".
 Also be sure to include updates in other translations as well.

-    Also your pull request should have link to plugin your are willing to add.
+    Make sure your pull request have link to plugin you are willing to add.